AY2526S1-CS2103T-T12-2/tp/docs/UserGuide.md

 * Adds one or more students, identified by their student IDs, to the tutorial identified by the tutorial ID.
 * You can specify multiple student IDs in a single command, separated by spaces.
 * `TUTORIAL_ID` must already exist in TAbs.
+* **Maximum limit:** Each tutorial can have a maximum of 100 students.
+Adding students that would exceed this limit will be rejected.

 Examples: